 Section 13.
-The department shall develop and maintain, subject to appropriation and in accordance with its standards, comprehensive community intellectual disability services including specialized services for both children and adults.
+The department shall develop and maintain, subject to appropriation and in accordance with its standards, comprehensive community intellectual disability services and community developmental disability services including specialized services for both children and adults.

-Intellectual disability services shall also, where applicable, include: (a) research programs including evaluation of effectiveness and efficiency of the various programs of the department; and (b) preventive services.
+Intellectual disability services and developmental disability services shall also, where applicable, include: (a) research programs including evaluation of effectiveness and efficiency of the various programs of the department; and (b) preventive services.

 The services described in this section may, unless otherwise provided in this chapter or by departmental regulation, be developed through commonwealth-operated facilities or, subject to appropriation, by contracts for services.
 Those eligible for participation in any one service must be eligible for and have access to other services made available by the department.
 Services shall be offered without discrimination to all people who are eligible, except where specialized programs are developed such as for children or the aging, provided that within such specialized categories the services shall be equally available to all such persons who are eligible.